The art of BART: Minimax optimality over nonhomogeneous smoothness in high dimension: Introduction

 The majority of frequentist/Bayesian methods for anisotropic function estimation rely on multiple scaling (bandwidth) parameters, one for each direction.
-As noted by \citet{bhattacharya2014anisotropic}, selecting optimal scaling parameters in a frequentist way can be computationally difficult as adaptation in anisotropic spaces presents several challenges \citep{lepski1999adaptive}.
+As noted by \citet{bhattacharya2014anisotropic}, selecting optimal scaling parameters in a frequentist way can be computationally difficult, as adaptation in anisotropic spaces presents several challenges \citep{lepski1999adaptive}.
 The Bayesian paradigm provides an effective remedy by assigning priors over these unknown parameters.
 One such example is the generalized Gaussian process priors or spline basis representations \citep{bhattacharya2014anisotropic,shen2015adaptive}.
-Although these priors enjoy elegant theoretical guarantees in typical anisotropic spaces, it is unclear whether they can adapt to piecewise heterogeneous anisotropic spaces without substantial modification.
-Bayesian forests, on the other hand, are expected to work in these more complex scenarios without any additional scaling parameters.
+Although these priors enjoy elegant theoretical guarantees in typical anisotropic spaces, whether they can adapt to piecewise heterogeneous anisotropic spaces without substantial modification remains unclear.
+Contrariwise, Bayesian forests are expected to work in these more complex scenarios without any additional scaling parameters.
 The approximability is controlled merely by the depth of a tree and the orientation of its branches, where no prior modifications should be required to achieve optimal performance.
 Moreover, computation with Gaussian processes can be quite costly \citep{banerjee2013efficient,liu2020gaussian}, while Bayesian forests are more scalable and faster than their competitors.